gravitational/teleport/rfd/0109-opsgenie-plugin.md

     request:
       roles: [someOtherRole]
       annotations:
-        opsgenie_services: ["service1", "service2"]
+        opsgenie_services: ["service1", "service2"] # These are the Opsgenie services alerts will be created under
 ```

 ## Implementation details

 ### Plugin service
-TODO: Add implemnetation details for plugin_service
+The 'plugin_service' when enabled will watch for 'plugin' resources matching the labels specified in teleport.yaml.
+When a plugin resource matching these labels is created the appropriate plugin will be started.
+In the case of the Opsgenie plugin, this will fail in the event the API key file field is not filled in teleport.yaml

 ### Opsgenie plugin
 In this section we will take a look at how the plugin will interact with the Opsgenie API.

 ### Authorization

-The plugin will use the API key provided in the Opsgenie config file when interacting with the Opsgenie API.
+The plugin will use the API key provided in the teleport.yaml config file when interacting with the Opsgenie API.
 This API key will be included in the headers of the requests made.

 ```
 Header Key: Authorization